A Universal Birkhoff Theory for Fast Trajectory Optimization: Introduction

+High condition numbers are anathema to both computational speed and accuracy\cite{trefethen-bau-1997}.
 To mitigate the impact of high condition numbers, preconditioners are commonly used\cite{hesthavan,elbarbary} to ``bend the curve'' of Fig.~\ref{fig:condNums4Lags}.
-Up until the pioneering work of Wang et al\cite{wang}, the best preconditioner generated $\mathcal{O}(\sqrt{N})$ condition numbers (caveated by certain technical conditions\cite{hesthavan,elbarbary,wang}).
-As impressive as $\mathcal{O}(\sqrt{N})$ is, the research of Wang et al\cite{wang} changed everything; in fact, it was revolutionary.
-This is because: \begin{enumerate} \item It solved the long-standing problem\cite{hesthavan,elbarbary,wang} of finding the computationally perfect preconditioners in generating $\mathcal{O}(1)$ condition numbers; and, \item It opened the door for abandoning the use of Lagrange interpolants as a starting point for all PS methods\cite{fornberg,boyd,trefethen-2000}; i.e., it effectively made all prior PS methods ``obsolete.'' \end{enumerate} As a result of the first aforementioned point, fast and accurate solutions to boundary value problems (BVPs) became possible using the perfect preconditioner.
+Prior to the work of Wang et al\cite{wang}, the best preconditioner generated $\mathcal{O}\left(\sqrt{N}\right)$ condition numbers (caveated by certain technical conditions\cite{hesthavan,elbarbary,wang}).
+As impressive as $\mathcal{O}\left(\sqrt{N}\right)$ is, the results of \cite{wang} changed everything.
+This is because: \begin{enumerate} \item It solved the long-standing problem\cite{hesthavan,elbarbary,wang} of finding the computationally perfect preconditioners in generating $\mathcal{O}(1)$ condition numbers; and, \item It opened the door for abandoning the use of Lagrange interpolants as a starting point for all PS methods\cite{fornberg,boyd,trefethen-2000}; i.e., it effectively made all prior PS methods ``obsolete.'' \end{enumerate} As a consequence of the first aforementioned point, fast and accurate solutions to BVPs became possible using the perfect preconditioner.
 Nonetheless, it is the second point that made the work of Wang et al\cite{wang} quite revolutionary.
-This is because they showed how a PS theory could be conceived from a new starting point.
-That is, instead of using Lagrange interpolants and subsequent preconditioners to formulate a fast PS method, Wang et al\cite{wang} showed that the better starting point was a Birkhoff interpolant\cite{lorentz,schoenberg}.
+This is because they showed how a PS method could be conceived from a new starting point.
+That is, instead of using Lagrange interpolants and subsequent preconditioners to formulate a fast PS method, it was shown in \cite{wang} that the better starting point was a Birkhoff interpolant\cite{lorentz,schoenberg}.
 This essentially rendered all prior methods obsolete.
 Thus, if a PS method were to be introduced using Birkhoff interpolants, then many of the challenges associated with Lagrange interpolants vanish in one fell swoop.
-Furthermore, because high condition numbers are anathema to both computational speed and accuracy, the resulting well-conditioned Birkhoff PS methods are capable of generating fast and accurate solutions over thousands of grid points\cite{wang,fastmesh}.
+Furthermore, because low condition numbers enhance both computational speed and accuracy\cite{trefethen-bau-1997}, the resulting well-conditioned Birkhoff PS methods are capable of generating fast and accurate solutions over thousands of grid points\cite{wang,fastmesh}.
 Thus, a Birkhoff PS method, if applied to trajectory optimization, offers itself as a prime practical candidate for a general-purpose RTOC method to solve nonlinear, nonconvex aerospace guidance problems.
 This paper advances the foundations of such methods through the use of the new universal Birkhoff interpolants proposed in \cite{newBirk-2023}.
-These universal Birkhoff interpolants are different from those of Wang el al\cite{wang} in several different ways\cite{newBirk-2023} and offer many theoretical and practical advantages, particularly in dual space.
+These universal Birkhoff interpolants are different from those of Wang el al\cite{wang} in several different ways\cite{newBirk-2023} and offer many theoretical and practical advantages, particularly in dual space transformations (see Layer~0 in Fig.~\ref{fig:TrajOptPerspective}).